elves/elvish/website/learn/tour.md

 ## Comparison with bash

-If you are familiar with bash, the following table shows some (rough) correspondence between Elvish and bash syntax:
+The following table shows some (rough) correspondence between Elvish and bash
+syntax:

 <table>
   <tr>